divi-24/Portfolio-maker/README.md

 ## Contributing

 We welcome all contributions, big or small.
-Here's how you can contribute to PortfolioBuilder:
+Here's how you can contribute to Portfolio-maker:

 1. **Pick an Issue**: Check out our [Issues](https://github.com/divi-24/Portfolio-maker.git/issues) page to find a task that interests you.